BinaryMercenary/elfOs/README.md

 # elfOs
 A `magical device` for your elf on the shelf.
-So unique it will create it's own landing strip...
+So unique it will create its own landing strip...

 <img src="art/candyCane.gif" width=100>